rhythnic/eduba/README.md

 </picture>

 ## About

 Eduba is a protocol for publishing linked articles peer-to-peer on the [Holepunch platform][holepunch].

 In this repository is the initial proof of concept client.
 It is a desktop application built on [Electron][electron].

+## Notice

+I've been working on Eduba for many nights, and I'm taking some time off for other things that I need to do.
+When I resume working on Eduba, I expect to redesign some fundamentals regarding sign in and key derivation, possibly based on [Farcaster][farcaster].
+This would enable key rotation, a necessary requirement.

 ## Run